MihaiOnSoftware/mars-rover-scala/readme.md

 Despite that I think the code is in good enough shape to ship out to you.
 Hope you enjoy it, I certainly had fun making it.

 # Things I Would Change
-I would rather have taken a more TDD approach then I did, as it is the design
+I would rather have taken a more TDD approach then I did, as it is the design is a bit fragile when it comes to the `Instructions` class.